nicklockwood/layout/README.md

 ## Layout Properties

-The set of expressible properties available to a `LayoutNode` depends on the view, but every node supports the following properties at a minimum:
+The set of expressible properties available to a `LayoutNode` depends on the view type, but every node supports the following properties at a minimum:

 ```
 top